preetiac/atchai-hugo/content/blog/2016-06-30-creating-a-simple-slack-bot.md

 <p style="text-align: center;"><strong>From Development to Deployment as a Custom Integration</strong></p>

-Recently I decided to check out [BeepBoop](https://beepboophq.com/) — a new hosting service designed specifically for chat bots.
+Recently I decided to build a [Slack bot to keep track of links](/portfolio/surly) and host it using [BeepBoop](https://beepboophq.com/) — a new hosting service designed specifically for chat bots.
 Fortunately Beepboop has created a nice library that integrates with [Botkit](https://github.com/howdyai/botkit), making it easier than ever to